Xunnamius/strongbox-switchcrypt/USECASES.md

 so) cipher in exchange for a stronger security guarantee.

 The user will not experience a significant performance hit when perusing the data if the bulk of it is encrypted using a high performance cipher.
+Similarly, the more sensitive data regions are future-proofed and more resilient to attack.

 Terminology: "a VSR" is a region of a file that is crypted with the swap cipher cipher than the remaining majority of the file, which is crypted using the